 • The Library Media Specialist provides a scheduling calendar with time for teachers to schedule their classes.
-A collaboration log should be used to ensure that every teacher is scheduling regular library media time is maintained.
-(Forty percent of the Library Media Specialist's time is spent in the administration of the library media program.
+A collaboration log should be used to ensure that every teacher is scheduling regular library media time.
+(Time should be allocated daily for the Library Media Specialist to spend in the Library Media Center administering the Library Media Program.
 During this time, no classes are scheduled for instruction by the Library Media Specialist, although students and teachers may still use the Library Media Center.)